FrancocDev/investment/README.md

 # Inversion Calculator
 is a simple inversion calculator built using Next.js and MongoDB.
 It users to calculate the potential returns on their investments in two different platforms: MercadoPago and BuenBit.

 ![522shots_so](https://github.com/FrancocDev/investment/assets/6468230/4afc3800-edaf-4e67-a7f2-52c98c3b1bf4)

 ## Getting Started

 Clone the repository:

 `git clone https://github.com/francocdev/investment.git`

 Install the dependencies:

 `npm install`

 Run the development server:

 `npm run dev`

+### Deploy to vercel
+To deploy this project on vercel, you need to setup the enviroment variable `VERCEL_FORCE_NO_BUILD_CACHE` to `1` to avoid using cache at build because it can't use puppetter from past builds.

 ## How it Works

 The app consists of two main components: YieldForm and YieldTable.

 YieldForm is a form that allows users to input the amount they want to invest in either MercadoPago or BuenBit.